allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 This interpretation enables easier understanding of the discount factor, in fact, the time constant can directly control the rise time of the response against the stepwise error.

-The figure 4.2.1 shows the learning curve of the trained agents as mentioned in the case study 1.
+The figure 4.2.1 shows the learning curves of the performances of trained agents which are mentioned in the case study 1.
-All the performances of trained agents have been enough saturated, however, the agents with the discount factor closer to 1 are likely to converge more slowly.
+All the performances of trained agents have been enough saturated at the end of training iterations, however, the agents with the discount factor closer to 1 are likely to converge more slowly.

-The simulated response of closed loop system controlled by instances selected from trained agents as in the case study 1 are shown in the figure 4.2.2.
+The simulated response of closed loop system controlled by instances selected from trained agents with the same criteria used in the case study 1, are shown in the figure 4.2.2.
-The rise time of the response against stepwise disturbance controlled by trained agents are shown in the figure 4.2.3.
+The rise time of response against stepwise disturbance controlled by trained agents are shown in the figure 4.2.3.
 Both results tell us that,
-with the discount factor closer to 1, namely the longer time constant, the rise time is longer.
+with the discount factor closer to 1, namely the longer time constant, the rise time becomes longer.

 Table 4.2.1 Hyperparameters used in trainings
 |name| description | value |